 Electrical equipment POSSIBLE CAUSES WHAT TO DO The wipers do not work.
 Wiper blades stuck.
 Free the blades before using the wipers.
 Faulty electrical circuit.
-Consult an approved dealer.
+Consult an approved Dealer.
 Fuse damaged.
-Replace the fuse or have it replaced; refer to the information on "Fuses" in section 5.
+Replace the fuse, refer to the information on "Fuses".
 The wiper does not stop.
 Faulty electrical controls.
-Consult an approved dealer.
+Consult an approved Dealer.
 Direction indicators flashing more quickly.
 Blown bulb.
-See information on "Headlights: changing bulbs" or "Rear and side lights: changing bulbs".
+Replace the bulb.
 The direction indicators do not work.
-Faulty electrical circuit or control.
-Consult an approved dealer.
+Faulty electrical circuit.
+Consult an approved Dealer.
 Fuse damaged.
-Replace the fuse or have it replaced; refer to the information on "Fuses" in section 5.
-The lights do not come on or go off.
+Replace the fuse, refer to the information on "Fuses".
+The headlights do not switch on or off.
 Faulty electrical circuit or control.
-Consult an approved dealer.
+Consult an approved Dealer.
 Fuse damaged.
-Replace the fuse or have it replaced; refer to the information on "Fuses" in section 5.
+Replace the fuse, refer to the information on "Fuses".
+Traces of condensation in the lights.
+This is not a fault.
+Traces of condensation are a natural phenomenon caused by variations in temperature.
+The traces will disappear slowly once the lights are switched on.